gvago/AI-Content-Automation-Agentic-Framework/API_SETUP_GUIDE.md

 5. Add to `.env`: `FAL_AI_API_KEY=your_key_here`

 #### X (Twitter) API Setup
-1. Apply for developer account at [developer.twitter.com](https://developer.twitter.com/)
+1. Apply for developer account at [X API Documentation](http://docs.x.com/x-api/introduction)
 2. Create a new app in your developer dashboard
 3. Generate the following keys:
    - API Key and Secret (app-level)